noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 Avid readers of [Functional Programming Strategies][fps] will know there are two basic choices: data and codata.
 We will choose codata and in particular functions, the simplest form of codata.
 In the code below we use the type `Program[A]`, which is a function `() => A`.
-With this choice the interpreter, which is the thing that runs programs, is just function application.
+The interpreter, which is the thing that runs programs, is just function application.
-To make it clearer when we are running programs we have a method `run` that does just that.
+To make it clearer when we are running programs I have a created method `run` that does just that.

 ```scala